learnbyexample/cli-computing/cli_computing.md

 ### Column sort

-The `-k` option allows you to sort based on specific column(s) instead of the entire input line.
+The `-k` option allows you to sort based on specific columns instead of the entire input line.
 By default, the empty string between non-blank and blank characters is considered as the separator.
 This option accepts arguments in various ways.
 You can specify starting and ending column numbers separated by a comma.
 If you specify only the starting column, the last column will be used as the ending column.
 Usually you just want to sort by a single column, in which case the same number is specified as both the starting and ending columns.
 Here's an example:

 ```bash
 $ cat shopping.txt